 PLUS Tax Credit Maximum for 2020

 Donations made between January 1, 2021 and April 15, 2021 can be claimed as a credit on either your 2020 or 2021 state tax return.

 Public Schools – Form 322

 A credit of up to $800 for those filing as “married filing joint” and up to $400 for all other filers is available for cash contributions to a qualifying charitable organization (QCO).
-This includes those groups that provide services to chronically ill or disabled children and here is a link to the list of those organizations: https://azdor.gov/sites/default/files/CREDITS_2019_qco.pdf.
+This includes those groups that provide services to chronically ill or disabled children and here is a link to the list of those organizations.
 Beginning in 2018 a unique code has been assigned to each organization.
 It will be extremely helpful if you provide the receipt from the qualifying charitable organization so that we may easily access that code.
-Taxpayers do not have to itemize deductions to claim a credit for contributions to charities that provide assistance to the working poor.
-Many well-known organizations assist the working poor and qualify for this deduction.
+Taxpayers do not have to itemize deductions to claim a credit for contributions to charities that provide assistance to these low income residents of AZ or individuals with chronic illness or physical disabilities.
+Many well-known organizations assist these residents and qualify for this deduction.

-Qualifying Foster Care Charitable Organizations – Form 352
+Qualifying Foster Care Charitable Organizations (QFCO)– Form 352

 Download a printable version

 Arizona Military Family Relief Fund – Form 340